lcsirmaz/entropy-rules/DESCRIPTION.md

 |**I**(a;b) | **H**(a)+**H**(b) - **H**(a,b) |
 |**I**(a;b\|c) | **H**(a,b)+**H**(a,b) - **H**(a,b,c) - **H**(c) |

-Entropy inequalities which do not follow from their non-negativity are called non-Shannon inequalities.
+Entropy inequalities which do not follow from the non-negativity of basic entropy measures are called *non-Shannon inequalities*.

 #### Natural coordinates

-Entropy inequalities for four random variables a, b, c, and d are written using *natural coordinates*, They are defined by 15 entropy expressions:
+Entropy inequalities for four random variables a, b, c, and d are written using *natural coordinates*.
+The coordinates are defined by the following 15 entropy expressions:

 |index| coordinate  | description |
 |-------:|-----------:|:-----------|